projectnessie/nessie-demos/README.md

 ### Spark

 Only has to be updated in `docker/binder/requirements.txt`.
-Currently, Iceberg supports 3.0.x and 3.1.x while delta late supports
+Currently, Iceberg supports 3.0, 3.1 and 3.2 while deltalake supports
-3.1.x only.
+3.2 only, which we thus use in these demos.

 ### Flink